rcrews/docs-website/csa/master/index.md

 ---
 Cloudera Streaming Analytics powered by Apache Flink offers a framework for real-time stream processing and streaming analytics.
-Connected with Kafka, CSA provides monitoring and logging solutions as Schema Registry, Streams Messaging Manager and Kafka Metrics Reporter.
+Connected with Apache Kafka, CSA provides monitoring and logging solutions as Schema Registry, Streams Messaging Manager and Kafka Metrics Reporter.

 Before you begin developing streaming applications with Flink, Cloudera recommends reviewing the Flink Application Tutorials.
-The learning guides will walk you through the basic steps to build a Flink application from scratch.
+These learning guides walk you through the basic steps to build a Flink application from scratch.

 For newcomers to Flink: